iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> I had this on my phone thought it was supposd to tell me if someone i am around has it<br> :date: __2021-02-11 02:30:48__

+> I have not had an exposure check since December 27 2020<br> :date: __2021-02-10 23:18:28__

+> Stopped checking for exposure for over a month.
+"Solution" was to uninstall and reinstall the app.<br> :date: __2021-02-10 16:58:07__

+> My app says it hasn't checked for exposures since Jan 15, is this an issue with my phone or with the app?<br> :date: __2021-02-09 03:09:09__

+> Needs Bluetooth on all the time to get the warnings.
+I don't leave my Bluetooth on like that.<br> :date: __2021-02-07 05:34:43__

 > App hasn't checked for exposures in 25 days (Jan.
 5).
 It did the same thing back in December as well.
 What gives?
 The app needs to do its job in order to work. 🙄<br> :date: __2021-01-31 03:41:44__